sebalaini/sebalaini/README.md

 ### Hi there 👋 welcome to my GitHub profile

-I'm a Full-stack engineer based in London working for an amazing company and learning new things every day.
+I'm a Full-stack engineer based in Madrid working for an amazing company in London and learning new things every day.

 ![2ef7df2a0894ded3d83cf71087d2a1ae](https://user-images.githubusercontent.com/17096352/111878819-9a82c980-899f-11eb-8e26-4740ccfb899f.jpg)